eclipse-zenoh/zenoh-backend-s3/README.md

     zenohd -c zenoh.json5
     ```

+**Volume configuration when working with AWS S3 storage**

+When working with the AWS S3 storage, the region must be specified following the region names indicated in the [Amazon Simple Storage Service endpoints and quotas
+](https://docs.aws.amazon.com/general/latest/gr/s3.html) documentation.
+The url of the endpoint is not required as the internal endpoint resolver will automatically
+find which is the endpoint associated to the region specified.

+All the storages associated to the volume will use the same region.

+**Volume configuration when working with MinIO**

+Inversely, when working with a MinIO S3 storage, then we need to specify the endpoint of the storage rather than the region, which will be ignored by the MinIO server.
+We can save ourselves to specify the region in that case.
 ### **Setup at runtime via `curl` commands on the admin space**

   - Run the zenoh router: